-Microsoft Hyper-V, VMware vSphere, Citrix XenServer, and Red Hat KVM, are the biggest players in the server virtualization market.
+Citrix XenServer, Microsoft Hyper-V, Red Hat KVM, and VMware vSphere are the biggest players in the server virtualization market.
 Often, enterprises can’t decide which hypervisor will best suit their business.

-The detailed comparison between major server virtualization software, on the basis of features, key factors including licensing costs, virtual machine density, training costs, hardware requirements, etc. will make the things easier for IT decision makers and end users to select the best hypervisor for them.
+A comparison between major server virtualization software on the basis of features and hardware requirements will make it easier for IT decision makers and end users to select the best hypervisor for them.

-Comparison: Microsoft Hyper-V vs VMware vSphere vs Citrix XenServer vs Red Hat KVM
+Comparison: Hyper-V vs KVM vs vSphere vs XenServer

 For further details about Hyper-V, you can read this PDF.

 KVM (Kernel-based Virtual Machine), a part of Red Hat Virtualization Suite, is a complete virtualization infrastructure solution.
 KVM turns Linux kernel into a hypervisor.
 It was merged into the Linux kernel mainline in kernel version 2.6.20.